statechannels/go-nitro/.adr/0010-interest-bearing-channel.md

 Two potential inefficiencies in this fee structure come to mind:

 First, the existing LN fee structure does not specifically account for unbalanced channels.
 In the case of the 0.1-0.9 channel, the channel operators should much prefer forwarding payments to the left, since those payments re-balance the channel.
-That preference _could_ be expressed in the market as a discounted fee for leftward payments and a markup for rightward payments, but it is not.
+That preference _could_ be expressed in the market as a discounted fee (even a negative fee) for leftward payments and a markup for rightward payments, but it is not.

 Second, the scalar multiplier for payments does not account for the duration of the capital lockup, which is an inaccuracy.
 In a PCN, this price inaccuracy is generally small, and always bounded: lockups are reasonably short in the optimistic case (where payment is successfully routed) and come with a specified timeout for the failure case.
 This is _very different_ from a SCN, where the default case is for lockups with non-trivial duration (channel run-time).
 In the SCN case, a scalar per-lockup fee mechanism is generally inaccurate, and the inaccuracy is unpredictable.